CrossRef/rest-api-doc/rest_api.md

 The API is generally RESTFUL and returns results in JSON.
 JSON formats returned by the API are documented [here](https://github.com/CrossRef/rest-api-doc/blob/master/api_format.md).

+The API supports HTTP and HTTPS.
+Examples here are provided using HTTPS.

 The API will only work for Crossref DOIs.
 You can test the registration agency for a DOI using the following route:

 `https://api.crossref.org/works/{doi}/agency`